Bummelke/Thesis/README.md

 5. Adjust the sliders to create different initializations.

 # Data analysis
-1. Download and install RStudio Version: 2025.05.1+513 from: https://posit.co/download/rstudio-desktop/
+1. Download and install RStudio, Version: 2025.05.1+513, from: https://posit.co/download/rstudio-desktop/
-2. Download
+2. Download Data Analysis.zip from: https://github.com/PThissen/Thesis/blob/main/Data%20Analysis.zip
+3. IMPORTANT: Make sure all files from Data Analysis.zip are unpacked, and all .csv files and the RStudio code stay together in a file.
+4. Open RStudio Scriptie from the location with the .csv files, NOT from quick access.
+5. Run the code.